 The most enterprising and forward-thinking (and optimistic, probably) in the field say that online translation will become an unstoppable juggernaut as soon as one to three years from now, taking up the vast majority of translation work.
 However, here we have the benefit of hindsight: That prediction is from August of 2018, and almost a year later, not much seems to have changed.
 Facebook, impressively, has forged ahead and passed some important milestones on its way to challenging Google and other online translation businesses for ultimate dominance, and the top companies have allegedly already implemented the newest and shiniest neural-net and deep-learning-powered artificial intelligence algorithms into their translation services.
 And yet, if one were to type an even lightly informal and yet totally innocuous and potentially commonly-used phrase like “Hey man, any chance I could crash at your place tonight?” into Google Translate and send it into, say, Mandarin Chinese and back, the transformed English phrase is “Hey, man, I have a chance to hit your place tonight?”
 Which, far from a casual request for a free couch, sounds more like a nervous would-be mobster trying to tip off their next potential target.
 It’s a big difference.

-Machine-powered translation systems are full of issues like these even today, in the era of nascent algorithmic dominance of absolutely everything, putting a bit of a damper on the excited claims of imminent near-perfection of the translation process by machines.
+Machine-powered translation systems like this automation software are full of issues like these even today, in the era of nascent algorithmic dominance of absolutely everything, putting a bit of a damper on the excited claims of imminent near-perfection of the translation process by machines.
 That’s not for lack of trying, and examples of total failures abound – call them growing pains – and they are mostly all hilarious.
 Take, for instance, Wikipedia, who has partnered with Google to translate English pages into other languages, where the translation algorithm somehow turned “village pump,” a reasonable and not at all offensive English phrase, into “bomb the village” when translated into Portuguese.

 Other issues may be more insidious and slightly less hilarious, however.
 Part of what made Facebook’s above-mentioned progress toward improving their translation algorithms possible was a form of machine learning wherein the machine learns from existing data as well as the data that it produces itself.
 It turns out that this is somehow teaching machines to be sexist, translating from non-gendered languages and then applying low-hanging gender biases at the output into gendered languages: A language that has no “he” or “she” but something closer to “it,” for instance, would produce “he is an engineer” and “she is a nurse” concurrently, despite neither being gendered in the original language.